jocarsa/jocarsa-snow/README.md

 ```

 ### Styling
-You can customize the editor appearance by editing the `wysiwyg_styles.css` file.
+You can customize the editor appearance by editing the `jocarsa | snow.css` file.
 All styles are scoped under `.jocarsa-snow-editor-container` to avoid conflicts.

 Example:
 ```css